CBA Officers & Board of Managers 2026-2027

 Elizabeth Carpenter

 Prior to joining DiCello Levitt, Ms. Carpenter was the sole judicial law clerk for the Acting Presiding Judge of Law Division of the Circuit Court of Cook County, where she assisted on more than 200 written opinions, and served as the Motion Section Pool Clerk Coordinator.
-While studying at Loyola University Chicago School of Law, she worked as a research assistant to professors James Thuo Gathii and Carmen Gonzalez and as the head law clerk for a nationally recognized, Chicago-based plaintiffs’ law firm.
+While studying at Loyola University Chicago School of Law, she worked as a research assistant to professors James Thuo Gathii and Steven Ramirez and as the head law clerk for a nationally recognized, Chicago-based plaintiffs’ law firm.

 Steven R. Decker